 The Green Finance Mapping annual report exists to illustrate the contributions that IDFC members provide to green and climate finance.
 The report is constantly improving the reporting methodology, and hopes to further member efforts in tracking and reporting on green finance flows.

-- IDFC members reported total green finance commitments of $134 billion.
-Although this represents a 39% decrease from commitments in 2017, cumulative green finance commitments by IDFC members are over $670 billion since 2015.
+• IDFC members reported total green finance commitments of $197 billion.
+This represents a 47% increase from 2018, but still below the high point reached in 2017.
+Cumulative green finance commitments by IDFC members have reached $867 billion since 2015.

-- Green finance commitments represented approximately 22% of total new commitments reported by members.
-Green commitments have consistently been above one fifth of total IDFC investments since 2016.
+• Green finance commitments represented approximately 25% of total new commitments reported by members.
+Green commitments have consistently represented more than one fifth of total IDFC investments since 2015.

-- Climate finance – consisting of all activities related to mitigation of GHG emissions and adaptation to climate change – accounted for 93.3% of total green finance.
+• Climate finance – consisting of all activities related to mitigation of GHG emissions and adaptation to climate change – accounted for 95% of total green finance ($187 billion).